jark99/aws-inspector-public/README.md

 ### Known Issues
 1. DockerFile is a placeholder, ran into some minor issues developing on Windows host
+2. CSV Writer requires a path, currently associated to Windows Hosts.
+Change to use OS libs for dynamic paths

 ### Future iterations
 1. Automate further with Docker integration